ng-consult/ng1-server/README.md

 Each pre-rendering is made via slimer.js which is similar to phantom.js.
 It simulates a real web-browser environment, and execute the URL/HTML.

-- Communicates with it parent's process trough websocket, sending runtimes error informations
+- Communicates with it parent's process trough websocket, sending runtimes informations
 - Intercept every network communication ( `<script>` loading, '$http' calls, and forward them to the **cache  web server**.
 - Makes sure no zombie are left behind
 - Handles runtimes error

 ###The ng1-Server-bower client module

-This module is included inside the angualr web-app and modifies several providers to adapt with the server side environment.
+This module is included inside the angular web-app and modifies several providers to adapt with the server side environment.

 *When running on server:*